 We all have a few human beings that are called our family.
 We don’t get to choose them, but instead they are family whether we like it or not.
 They know all our positives and negatives, they have watched you succeed and fail as you grow up.

 But the word family is connected with another word which is “familiar”.
 This can be a huge cause of problems in a family.
 The reason is they may not respect you as much as you might like, they may not take you serious, they may not even be there for you when you need them.
 But most of all, they can hurt you the most.
 For the same token a family can be the greatest support system for a human, but there will be trials and tests that will result in tension and strife.
 I’ve met family members whom have not spoke in years based on a fall out years earlier.

 There is no quick fix, and its impossible to have a perfect family.
 But in part 2 we’ll see what you can do to get over the hurt.

 This is the type of hurt that can have the most heart break.
 That person you fell in love with.
 The one you couldn’t bare to be without.
 As some might say, they are “the one”.

 But then one day something happens and it comes crashing down.
-You may not know why, or maybe you do, but really its irrelevant, for you are left with a broken heart either way.
+You may not know why, or maybe you do, for you are left with a broken heart either way.
 Sometimes its a slow distancing and other times its out of the blue.
 Hearing stories of wives discovering their husband is playing away from home is heartbreaking.
 It hurts the entire family.
 Discovering you are no longer loved is heartbreaking, but to discover they have gone off with somebody else is a double blow.
 Can you get over this level of hurt?
 I believe whole heartedly that you can.